jeffreychaplin/home-gh-pages/videogames/_posts/2021-01-11-spaceminerniner.md

 Use the links below to play **Space Miner Niner** in a browser.

-*NOTE:  Playing the game in a browser can be slower than when played locally.*
+*NOTE:  The game in a browser can load/play slower than when played locally.*

 [Play In Browser](https://jeffreychaplin.github.io/SpaceMinerNiner/){:target="_blank"}